 Legal Requirements Under Australian Property Law

 Australian property law places significant emphasis on transparency in real estate transactions.
 While the specifics can vary by state, the underlying principle remains the same: sellers must provide buyers with all relevant information about the property.
-In states such as Queensland and Victoria, there are stricter rules in place, requiring sellers to disclose certain information via a Vendor’s Statement (often referred to as a Section 32 Statement in Victoria).
+In states such as Queensland and Victoria, there are stricter rules in place, requiring sellers to disclose certain information through a Vendor’s Statement, commonly known as a Section 32 Statement in Victoria.

 Failure to provide a comprehensive Seller’s Disclosure Statement, or misrepresenting information within it, can lead to severe legal consequences for the seller.
 Buyers who discover undisclosed issues post-purchase can take legal action, potentially resulting in the cancellation of the sale or financial compensation.